-The strict new laws are aimed at punishing first-time DUI offenders unlike ever before.
+The strict new 2023 laws are aimed at punishing first-time DUI offenders unlike ever before.
 The courts set these new penalties in hopes the expensive costs and the Ignition Interlock Device requirement will help prevent a 2nd offense from ever happening.
-Drivers charged with driving under the influence need to do everything possible before their next court date, to avoid the serious consequences that will happen if convicted.
+People charged with driving under the influence today need to do everything possible before their next court date, to avoid the serious consequences that begin to take effect soon after the arrest.

 Choosing to hire a lawyer is always the best option for a strong defense.
 However it is far more beneficial for people to know in advance what their best defense options are and things an attorney should be doing for their case, before hiring a lawyer.
 This free self-help guide is designed for serving that exact purpose.

-Fill Out the Form Below To Get Your Free Copy
+Fill Out the Form Below To Immediately Download Your Free Copy